Horlecke 11 in Menden , Germany

 Menden is located in the mid-west of Germany at 30 kilometres distance to Dortmund city.

 The office building was presumably erected between 1910 and 1930.
 It is part of an industrial area containing mostly storehouses and manufacturing companies.
 The building is attached to the neighbour buildings that are aligned on the street side.
 The office is a 1 storey building with basement and has a footprint of 187 m² and a gross volume of 744 m³.
 The actual energy consumption is 258 kWh/ m²a.
+It is a part of a huge complex on one site with a usable space of approximately 4.000 m².

 Building structure: The outside and bearing walls are masonry walls without additional thermal insulation.
 The interior walls are masonry, as well.
 The roof is a timber construction with poor insulation.
 The energy performance of the building is substandard to actual demands (German Energieeffizienzklasse G).
 Prefab deep renovation solutions: Adding prefabricated facade elements (Fermacell), additional thermal roof insulation, thermal insulation of the basement ceiling, installation of new windows with triple glazing and installation of a new gas boiler.
 The energy saving target after deep renovation is 100 kWh/ m²a.
 The replication potential is high because the building type is very common in Germany and there are many buildings that have a lack of thermal insulation and HVAC systems that are not up- to date.